joakimsahlstrom/jles/README.md

 jles [jealous]
 ==============

-A lightweight event store in java
+A lightweight event repository in java